 Depending on your unique dental needs, there are usually only a few reasons why a tooth is extracted instead of being restored:

 The Tooth is Non-Restorable — The most common reason for our dentist to recommend pulling a tooth is if it is no longer restorable.
-No filling, crown, or root canal is going to be able to save the limited healthy tooth structure that still exist.
+No filling, crown, or root canal is going to be able to save the limited healthy tooth structure that still exists.
 Rather than attempt to fix the tooth and hope it takes, removing it altogether is the standard of care.

 For Orthodontic Purposes — It’s not as common these days, but some orthodontic patients do need to have teeth extracted to make more “room” inside of their mouth.
 Larger teeth in a smaller jaw, for instance, can contribute to unwanted crowding.